rogerhu/studying-android-studio-internals/index.md

 ### Attaching to the Gradle Daemon

-There are times when you will want to observe the interaction between how the Gradle daemon works.

 1. Modify your `~/.gradle/gradle.properties` and add the following:

    ```gradle
    org.gradle.jvmargs=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5006
    ```

+   If you want the Gradle daemon to wait until a debugger is attached, use `suspend=y`.
+For large Gradle subprojects
 2. `./gradlew --stop`

 3. `./gradlew help` to restart the daemon